 As with most things, it can be better to purchase rice products that are specifically formulated for skin and hair to ensure you’re getting maximum benefits.
 While DIY rice water certainly captures a lot of the beneficial vitamins and nutrients in rice, many skin care companies have refined and specialized practices for ensuring you get the most out of your rice products.

-It’s clear that rice has a place not only on your dinner table, but also in your skin care regimen.
-Time tested over centuries, and carefully refined in modern skincare, rice can help to tackle many pressing skin and hair concerns.
+It’s clear that rice has a place not only on your dinner table, but also in your beauty regimen.
+Time tested over centuries, and carefully refined in modern skincare, rice can help tackle many pressing skin and hair concerns.
 So, whether you make a DIY hair rinse or let your skin soak up the benefits of a rice mask, your skin and hair will love the benefits of this star ingredient.